Maximizing Seaweed Growth on Autonomous Farms: A Dynamic Programming Approach for Underactuated Systems Navigating on Uncertain Ocean Currents: Experiments

-\paragraph{Seaweed Growth Model} Macroalgae growth depends on the algae species, the water temperature, solar irradiance, and dissolved nutrient concentrations, specifically nitrate $(\mathrm{NO}_3)$ and phosphate $(\mathrm{PO}_4)$ \cite{bhabra_et_al_Oceans2020}.
-We use the model of the \ac{NGR} of Wu et al. \cite{Wu2022.seaweedModel} as it models the key growth dependencies without maintaining additional state variables to model the plant-internal nutrient state \cite{MARTINS2002247}.
-We use the parameters of a temperate species from the work of Martins and Marques \cite{MARTINS2002247} and Zhang et al.\cite{zhang.2016.model}.
-In this model, the \ac{NGR} is determined by the gross growth rate $r_{growth}$ and the respiration rate $r_{resp}$ caused by metabolism.
-Resulting in the change of biomass:
+Macroalgae growth depends on the species, the water temperature, solar irradiance, and dissolved nutrient concentrations, specifically nitrate $(\mathrm{NO}_3)$ and phosphate $(\mathrm{PO}_4)$ \cite{bhabra_et_al_Oceans2020}.
+We use the model of the \ac{NGR} of Wu et al. \cite{Wu2022.seaweedModel}\mwnote{as it models the key growth dependencies without maintaining additional state variables to model the plant-internal nutrient state \cite{MARTINS2002247}} and temperate species parameters from \cite{MARTINS2002247, zhang.2016.model}.
+In this model, the time-dependent \ac{NGR} is determined by the growth rate $r_{growth}$ and the respiration rate $r_{resp}$ caused by metabolism as: